Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 We used `object="customer"` to set `customer` as the base object for our structure.
 Therefore, any parameters that don't have a matching field on the `customer` object must be qualified with a type.
 :::

 Similarly, we'll define a `customer update` structure for updating customer information on the sales order.
-It will have just a few customer-related fields that can be actually saved on the order, as shown below.
+It will have just a few customer-related fields that can be saved on the order, as shown below.

 ```xml
     <struct name="customer info" object="customer">[...]